kamranmuazzam/aca-demia/pages/Recurrent Miscarriage.md

 alias:: Habitual Abortion

-- #definition Recurrent Miscarriage is defined as a sequence of three or more consecutive spontaneous abortion before 20 weeks. #gyn-prof-card
+- #definition {{c1 Recurrent Miscarriage is defined as a sequence of three or more consecutive spontaneous abortion before 20 weeks.}} #gyn-prof-card #card deck:: #Gynecology
 -